Momentum transforms and Laplacians in fractional spaces: Multi-fractional Euclidean spaces

 At first sight, there seems to be little point in an exercise stating a simple mathematical equivalence.
 Using one or the other formulation should be just a matter of convention.
-Unilateral fractional measures might seem preferable over those with the absolute value, considered in Refs.~\cite{Tar2} and \cite[section 2.5]{frc1}, since the latter have the small disadvantage that they hide the integrable singularity at $x^\mu=0$.
+Unilateral fractional measures might seem preferable over those with the absolute value, considered in \cite{Tar2} and \cite[Section 2.5]{frc1}, since the latter have the small disadvantage that they hide the integrable singularity at $x^\mu=0$.
 However, a careful inspection of the physics one can do in fractional spaces shows that unilateral worlds (including the $\a=1$ case) may be problematic for a sensible formulation of quantum mechanics \cite{CNS}.
-Therefore, the bilateral version of fractional spaces, \be \int_0^{+\infty}\rmd^D x\, v_\a(x)\to \int_{-\infty}^{+\infty}\rmd^D x\, v_\a(|x|)\,, \ee Eq.~\Eq{memu} with integration support $\mathbb{R}^D$, must be considered as a quite distinct implementation of fractional geometry.
+Therefore, the bilateral version of fractional spaces is equation \Eq{memu} with integration support $\mathbb{R}^D$, \be \int_0^{+\infty}\rmd^D x\, v_\a(x)\to \int_{-\infty}^{+\infty}\rmd^D x\, v_\a(|x|)\,, \ee which must be considered as a quite distinct implementation of fractional geometry.
 For simplicity, we shall use the same symbol $v_\a(x)$ for the measure weight \Eq{memu}, as the difference is explicit in the integration range.
-In fact, $x^\mu\geq 0$ in the unilateral world and one could have taken directly Eq.~\Eq{memu}, the absolute value being pleonastic in this case.
+In fact, $x^\mu\geq 0$ in the unilateral world and one could have taken directly equation \Eq{memu}, the absolute value being pleonastic in this case.
 Then, the definitions \Eq{ck2} and \Eq{cknew} are unaltered.